RTradeLtd/TxPB/doc/GETTING_STARTED.md

 # Getting Started

 This documentation covers everything you need to know to quickly get your TemporalX server up and running.
-If this is your first time installation TemporalX, this is the documentation you should be reading.
+If this is your first time installating TemporalX, this is the documentation you should be reading.

 ## Table Of Contents